 The four interactions below are key places to begin as you learn how to translate the information from the Celtic Cross Tarot Spread into concrete pieces of advice!

-Above (#5) + Outcome (#10)
+ABOVE (#5) + OUTCOME (#10)

 Are the cards in these two positions aligned?
 This may be the most important interaction to understand in the entire spread.